 “This requires that jobs used to collect and transform data from the sources be modified to support faster data velocity.
 If for your business, the right-time upload of customer transactions means they must be processed every five minutes, you should be able to use traditional high-performance batch ETL technology with jobs running frequently on smaller data sets.
 If however you must collect geolocalization information with a 10-second maximum lag, then streaming or messaging technology will become a requirement.”

 And that, in a nutshell, is our play in big data.
 We are the world’s highest capacity way to get real-time data into big data clusters using streaming or high-speed messaging techniques.
-You can learn more about how leading companies are integrating real-time big data into their overall big data architecture through our big data web page or big data whitepaper.
+You can learn more about how leading companies are integrating real-time big data into their overall big data architecture through our big data web page.